justingarfield/home-ops/README.md

 This repository assumes it's being run in an [Ubuntu 22.04](https://ubuntu.com/) w/ Bash environment _(or similar.
 I'm running all of this in Ubuntu 22.04 under Windows Subsystem for Linux)_.
 Your mileage may vary!

-I have moved pretty much everything into [Task](https://taskfile.dev/) at this point.
-The Makefile assumes you have [Go](https://go.dev/) installed, and pretty much only covers installing Task to bootstrap with more-or-less.

-_Note: I'm not 100% sold on using [Task](https://taskfile.dev/) at this point; I've just seen others using it in their projects, and decided to give it a try to see how it goes._
+I have moved pretty much everything into [Task](https://taskfile.dev/) at this point. _Note: I'm not 100% sold on using [Task](https://taskfile.dev/) at this point; I've just seen others using it in their projects, and decided to give it a try to see how it goes._

 ```shell
 make install-task